Ant0wan/42Libc/README.md

 compiler some_c_file.c -L<path_to_library_file> -lft
 ```

-The makefile defines Clang as default compiler.
+The makefile defines CC as default compiler.

 Note that -L takes the path to your library and -l takes the set of characters that come after lib in your library name.